 In order to be accepted, greek submitted documentaries have to have English subtitles and greek CC script available, while all foreign documentaries must have subtitles in both English and Greek (CC script required).
-Otherwise, the director's or distributor's contribution for the translation of english subtitles into greek, depending on the film’s length, ranges from 30 to 60 euros.
+Otherwise, the director's or distributor's contribution for the translation of English subtitles into greek, depending on the film’s length, ranges from 30 to 60 euros.
 Note that if there is no synced subtitle file in english, spanish, french or german, but only the transcript is delivered instead, the cost doubles including the syncing cost as well.
 When ready, the produced srt file is delivered to the director).

 7. All Greek submitted films have to have English subtitles and Greek CC script available.

 8. All feature documentary submissions must be 30-90 minutes in length.

 9. All short documentary submissions must be under 5-20 minutes in length.

 10. No film may be withdrawn from the festival programme after its selection.

 11. Participants agree that all materials related to their film (including excerpts of the film) may be published for any promotional purpose related to the Peloponnisos Documentary Festival, including the Festival Program, Festival trailer, Festival Website, and any local or national media.
 Posters and images of the film may be used independently or in combination with images from other films to promote the film and the Festival.

 12. ALL SUBMISSION FEES ARE NON-REFUNDABLE

 PLEASE NOTE: Due to the COVID-19 pandemic, festival dates and location are subject to change or we may have to replace the live screenings with an online festival.